chzhan647/Data-viz-d3/src/app/line_plot/README.md

 ## Description

 This is a line plot that visualizes the weekly temperature from a sample data.
+To render the image, you can use http://localhost:3000/line_plot